DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Background

 The velocity-based PD global-local steps then alternate between this new global solver and the original local step, which is unaffected by this change of variables.
 By comparing Eqn. (\ref{eqn:implicit_with_contact}) and Eqn. (\ref{eqn:pd_velocity}), we can see that incorporating the contact force adds an additional impulse $h\J_n^\top\rforce_{n+1}$ to the right-hand side of the global step:

 The goal of the global solver is now to find $(\vel_{n+1}, \rforce_{n+1})$ that satisfy contact conditions at each $j$.
-Noting that in Eqn. (\ref{eqn:pd_velocity_with_contact}), $\Pmat$ is the only operator that couples unknown variables from different $j$, ~\citet{Ly20_PDdryFriction} propose the following Jacobi solver based on the decomposition $\Pmat = \M + \Cmat$:
+Noting that in Eqn. (\ref{eqn:pd_velocity_with_contact}), $\Pmat$ is the only operator that couples unknown contact forces from different $j$, ~\citet{Ly20_PDdryFriction} propose the following iterative solver based on the decomposition of $\Pmat$ to solve Eqn. (\ref{eqn:pd_velocity_with_contact}):

-where the superscript $k$ and $k+1$ indicate two consecutive iterations in the Jacobi solver.
-It is easy to see the proposed Jacobi solver fully decouples the momentum equation on each node, allowing us to enforce the Signorini-Columb law by adjusting $(\vel_{n+1,j},\rforce_{n+1,j})$ on each contact node $j$ independently in a straightforward manner.
-When the Jacobi solver converges,~\citet{Ly20_PDdryFriction} prove that the resultant solution is indeed a solution to Eqn. (\ref{eqn:implicit_with_contact}).
+where the superscripts $k$ and $k+1$ indicate two consecutive iterations in the iterative solver at fixed time step $n+1$.
+After iteration $k$, $\rforce_{n+1}^{k+1}$ is updated using $\vel_{n+1}^{k}$ to enforce the Signorini-Coulomb law, which is then used to update $\vel_{n+1}^{k+1}$ according to Eqn.~(\ref{eqn:ly_et_al_govrningEq}).
+It is easy to see that the proposed iterative solver fully decouples the momentum equation on each node, allowing~\citet{Ly20_PDdryFriction} to enforce the Signorini-Columb law by adjusting $(\vel_{n+1,j},\rforce_{n+1,j})$ on each contact node $j$ independently in a straightforward manner.
+When the iterative solver converges,~\citet{Ly20_PDdryFriction} prove that the result is indeed a solution to Eqn. (\ref{eqn:implicit_with_contact}).
+We refer the readers to the original paper for the details.